Smartking1/Stable-Diffusion-Enhancement/README.md

 **How the Gradio Interface Works**

-Sure!
-Here's a short, professional version you can use for your README:

----

-## 📚 Overview

-This script provides a **Gradio web interface** for generating images from text prompts using Stable Diffusion, with optional **prompt enhancement** via Groq's LLM.
+This notebook comes a **Gradio web interface** for generating images from text prompts using Stable Diffusion, with optional **prompt enhancement** via Groq's LLM.
 It supports prompt analysis, enhanced creativity, secure API key management, and lightweight logging.
 The interface is modular, GPU-ready, and easy to deploy.

 ## 🚀 How to Run